the-events-calendar/event-tickets/readme.txt

 * Tweak - Re-styled Inactive RSVP Block in Block Editor to match frontend design.
 Styles will be the same in block editor and in the user interface [ET-1818]
 * Tweak - Re-styled Inactive Tickets Block in Block Editor.
 Empty state now has a new design [ET-1817]
 * Tweak - Re-styled Inactive Tickets Block with tickets.
 Inactive state with tickets has a new design [ET-1822]
 * Tweak - Re-styled Active Tickets Block with tickets.
-A notes icon will appear and on hover will give information about attendee information.
-A sales window icon will appear and on hover will give the sales dates information  [ET-1824]
+Add information icons and tooltips.
+[ET-1824]

 = [5.6.4] 2023-08-16 =